MJongbloed/get-pc-memory-price/src/content/blog/memory-ram-speeds-explained.md

 When considering **PC memory upgrades**, balance speed with capacity.
 A 16GB kit at 3200 MHz often provides better value than 8GB at 4800 MHz for everyday users.

 Brands like **Crucial Memory** offer reliable and compatible modules for nearly all systems.
 Always match the memory type (DDR3, DDR4, DDR5) to your motherboard specs.
+You can check out my blog post [DDR4 vs DDR5, Does DDR5 Make a Noticeable Difference?](https://pcmemoryfinder.com/blog/ddr4-vs-ddr5-ram/) for more information about **DDR4 vs DDR5**

 ## Final Thoughts: Is Upgrading RAM Worth It?